Skip to content

 Step 3: Initial assessment

-A Dispute Resolution Officer will assess whether your dispute is suitable for conciliation.
-The complete list of suitability criteria against which your dispute will be assessed can be found in section 45C(3) of the Domestic Building Contracts Act 1995.
-The criteria include the steps that have already been taken to resolve the dispute and the likelihood that conciliation will help resolve the dispute.
+A Dispute Resolution Officer (DRO) will assess whether your dispute is suitable for conciliation.
+Your dispute will be assessed against criteria, including the steps that have already been taken to resolve the dispute and the likelihood that conciliation will help with resolution.
+The full suitability criteria can be found in section 45C(3) of the Domestic Building Contracts Act 1995.

-During this step, the Dispute Resolution Officer will contact both parties to obtain further information.
+During this step, the DRO will contact both parties to obtain further information.

 If your application is not accepted